chrishayuk/chuk-llm/README.md

 asyncio.run(main())

-# 5️⃣ Streaming for real-time output
+# 5️⃣ Streaming for real-time output (standalone)
 from chuk_llm import stream_sync_iter

+# Note: This is for one-off streaming.
+For conversations, use async conversation API
 for chunk in stream_sync_iter("Write a poem about code", provider="ollama"):
     print(chunk, end="", flush=True)
 ```